Virotherapy In Latvia For International Patients: Mode of Action, Clinical Use, And Rigvir® Cost

 Please fill in the form on the right if you are looking for:

-- a start-up Complex Virotherapy Service Package and follow-up treatment, or
+- a Complex Virotherapy Service Package and follow-up treatment

 - details about the Rigvir® international delivery

-After you filled in the form on the right kindly note that:
+After you fill in the form on the right kindly note that:

-- we’ll get back to you within 24 hours including weekends with simple step-by-step instructions
+- we’ll get back to you within 24 hours including weekends and holidays with simple step-by-step instructions

-- having your medical files in a digital format will help the physicians study your case within 2-3 business days
+- having your medical files in a digital format will help the oncologists evaluate your case within 2-3 business days

 - the cost for Complex Virotherapy Service Package in Latvia is fixed regardless of your geography